Home > Library > Research Bias > Hindsight Bias

 Example 3: Hindsight Bias During Weather Predictions

 Weather predictions are a famous example of hindsight bias.
-Even when there’s no sign of rain when it unexpectedly rains, news weather forecasters claim that they already knew this would happen.
+Even when there’s no sign of rain, when it unexpectedly rains, weather forecasters claim they already knew it would happen.

 Example 4: Hindsight Bias in Historical Events

 Imagine an event that happens according to a historical event.
-All the important scenarios relate to the history.
-When someone claims that he/she already knew it to come out as a historical event, they will commit hindsight bias.
+All the important scenarios relate to history.
+When someone claims that they already knew it would become a historical event, they commit hindsight bias.

 Frequently Asked Questions